MadsSRasmussen/drinks/README.md

 The project presents users with instructions for drinking-games.
 These are managed in a cms-system and generated with AI via the api.

-A third change, that is authenticated!
+A final change, that is authenticated!